 We’ve been working harder than ever – especially during COVID-19 and remote working – to improve our services and ensure that you and your colleagues are connected and working as normal.
-Over the next few months, we’ll be upgrading the infrastructure and delivery of some of our hosted voice services (also known as Multi-User VoIP or MUV).
+Over the next few months, we’ll be upgrading the infrastructure and delivery of our hosted voice services in a phased approach, starting with Multi-User VoIP (MUV), then SIP trunks and IAX trunks.

 If you have purchased a phone through Gradwell, we will be updating your phones automatically as the updates will be pushed out through our provisioning system.
 Handsets, headsets, conference units, DECT and other devices from the following vendors will be involved in these updates: Snom, Gigaset and Yealink.